Willowlark/thelittlethingswemiss/_posts/PbP/2017-08-31-world-guide.md

 Laguz are a race of humanoids that hae the ability to transform into a beast form.
 Physically they will show a few of their beast form's traits in their human form, often ears and tail.
 They may also show other beast traits such as enhanced smell or sight in their human form.
 Unlike Manakete, Laguz transform freely and there is no side effect to their transformation.
 (Though it's common for a Laguz to pick up habits related to their beast form even as a human.)
 When transformed, a Laguz has all the features and abilities of the animal they transform into.
 Like the beasts they transform into, Laguz's coats can vary wildly.
 Laguz hair and eye colors also vary like the beasts they transform into, but usually matches the coat color they have transformed.
 There are three variants (or *Tribes*) of Laguz in the realm, each with a cooresponding beast form, detailed below.

+Laguz and humans can have children together.
+Children of a mixed couple are always laguz, and physically are the same as any other laguz.
+Any half breed label would have to come knowing who their parents are.

 Throughout history, Laguz have been treated as second class citizens.
 Historians have varying opinions on why, be it out of fear of the Laguz's ability, jealous or something else.
 No modern Kingdom allows slavery, yet in the past every Kingdom considered Laguz slaves a normal thing.
 Laguz originally occupied the entire south eastern section of the continent, yet the land that they owned was reduced over time to just the southern most pennisula.
 Laguz are now treated far better than in the past.
 That said, some people still think of Laguz as more beast than man.

 #### Cat